 Updating the long-term financial plan and performing a comprehensive cost-of-service analysis is a prudent business practice to ensure the District can fully fund its utility needs over the Rate Setting Period and beyond.
 As part of reviewing and updating water rates, the first step is to conduct a thorough review of the utility's financial health at current rates.
 Based on a financial review of the water utility at current FY 2023 rates the District's is projected to generate positive net income for FY 2024 and FY 2025, but by FY 2026 an operating deficit of almost \$600k is projected, which would grow to approximately \$2.3M by FY 2028.
 Net operating income is used to fund the District's capital plan and replenish reserves.
 However, the District's Capital Improvement Plan (CIP) requires \$33.6M in spending over the Rate Setting Period (annual average of \$6.7M), and with limited net income, CIP would need to be deferred.
-The District has remaining proceeds from a recent wholesale water efficiency loan equal to \$7.6M that will cover approximately half of the planned capital in FY 2026 through FY 2028 capital needs are approximately \$20M and, without increases to rates, reserves would be depleted by FY 2026.
+The District has remaining proceeds from a recent wholesale water efficiency loan equal to \$7.6M that will cover approximately half of the planned capital in FY 2024 and FY 2025, but the remaining funding would need to come from annual rate revenue or reserves.
+FY 2026 through FY 2028 capital needs are approximately \$20M and, without increases to rates, reserves would be depleted by FY 2026.
 Therefore, the proposed financial plan generates additional rate revenue that is phased in over the Rate Setting Period to operating, capital spending, and maintain healthy reserves.

 The District's current water rate structure includes monthly fixed charges that vary by customer class and meter size, and uniform variable rates, in Hundred Cubic Feet (HCF1) increments, which differ by customer class (domestic accounts versus agricultural accounts).
 The rate structure includes eight distinct customer classes, including Single-Family, Multi-Family, Commercial, Institutional, Agricultural with Residence, Agricultural without Residence, Permanent Special Agricultural Water Rate (PSAWR) Domestic, and PSAWR Commercial.
 Single-Family, Multi-Family, Commercial, and Institutional customers all have the same uniform rate.
 Agricultural accounts (with and without residences) are charged a lower uniform rate as these accounts recover a greater amount of their costs through higher fixed charges due to the volatility of their usage patterns.
 PSAWR customers are charged uniform rates that account for credits received from the San Diego County Water Authority (SDCWA), PSAWR customers may receive less water during water shortages and emergencies.
 Therefore, the SDCWA program exempts PSAWR customers from paying emergency storage and supply reliability fixed charges and receive a commodity credit.
 PSAWR Domestic received the commodity credit for usage that exceeds what the SDCWA deems to be needed for residential use (22 HCF per month).
-Therefore, the SDCWA.
+Therefore, the Tier 2 rate for PSAWR Domestic is solely for tracking the usage that received the commodity credits from the SDCWA.
 Lastly, the District also has pumping fixed charges and pumping variable rates to recover the costs associated with pumping water to higher elevations.
 The pumping fixed charges and variable rates have been recalibrated based on energy costs within the District's audited financials.